qdraw/starsky/starsky/starsky/readme_api.md

 - [Remove cache](#remove-cache)
 - [Environment info](#environment-info)

-## Get PageType	"Archive"
+## Get PageType Archive
 Endpoint `/starsky/?f=/&json=true`
 For browsing the folders.
 Please use  `"pageType": "Archive"` to check the page type.
 The querystring name `f` is used for the file path in releative/subpath style

 ```json
 {
     "uri":"/starsky/?f=/&json=true",